twelvebore/kb_builder/README.md

 Options:

-* inner_width: How wide the cutout should be on the interior of the plate.
+* inner_width: How wide the cutout should be on the interior edge of the plate.
-* outer_width: How wide the cutout should be on the edge of the plate.
+* outer_width: How wide the cutout should be on the exterior edge of the plate.
 * height: How far below the "outer_width" line to extend the cutout on the bottom layer.
 * offset: How for from the center-point to place the USB cutout.